 Facial redness is a common problem that affects all age groups of men and women particularly around the nose and cheek areas.
-The redness is most of caused by tiny thin ‘thread’ veins on the surface of the skin.
+The redness is most of caused by tiny thin ‘thread’ veins.
 These are known medically as telangiectases.

 The exact cause of telangiectases is often unclear, but several factors may contribute to their development.